davo20019/mcp-server-youtube/README.md

 ## Running with an MCP Host (Example: Claude for Desktop)

-To use this server with an MCP host application like Claude for Desktop, you need to configure the host to launch the server.
+To use this server with an MCP host application like Claude for Desktop, you need to configure the host to launch the server using the provided wrapper script.

+1.  **Run the configuration helper script:**
+    *   Make sure your virtual environment is activated (`source .venv/bin/activate`).
+    *   Run the helper script from the `mcp-server-youtube` directory:
+        ```bash
+        python print_config_paths.py
+        ```
+    *   This script will print the required absolute path for the `run_server.sh` wrapper script and an example JSON snippet.

-1.  **Find your Claude for Desktop config file:**
+2.  **Find your Claude for Desktop config file:**
     *   macOS: `~/Library/Application Support/Claude/claude_desktop_config.json`
     *   Windows: `%APPDATA%\Claude\claude_desktop_config.json` (You might need to create the `Claude` folder and the file).
+    *   **Note for Windows Users:** The `run_server.sh` script is for Linux/macOS.
+You might need to adapt it or create a similar `run_server.bat` script, or alternatively, stick to the older method of specifying the python executable and script path directly if the wrapper script doesn't work on your setup.

-2.  **Edit the config file:** Add the following entry under the `mcpServers` key. **Make sure to replace the placeholder paths with the correct *absolute paths* on your system.**
+3.  **Edit the config file:** Add or update the entry under the `mcpServers` key using the path printed by the helper script.
+It should look similar to this:

     ```json
     {